vishvananda/novascript/README.md

     sudo -i

+If you are concerned about security, nova runs just fine inside a virtual machine.

 You will need disk images for your cloud to run.
 You can get one here, but you have to download it by hand:

     http://wiki.openstack.org/InstallInstructions?action=AttachFile&do=get&target=images.tgz